-FORUM PROGRAMME HIGHLIGHT Children's Forum Education and Skills Development Safety and Security launched a Men's Sector under the 2014 theme "From Peace in the home to Peace in the World".
-Mkhambathini Municipality hosted the commemoration of the World Aids day for uMgungundlovu District under the theme "Zero Stigma, Zero discrimination".
-A number of trainings and workshops were held during the year under review for Traditional healers and members of Ward Aids Committees.
-The Municipality in partnership with SALGA donated the following to Letty Mkhize ECD centre: Gas and gas stove 8 tables and 25 chairs A cattle and 3 large pots 40 Sponges and 40 blankets Educational material Jojo water tank Cleaning equipment The municipality also procured crèche material for Ward 1 and 3 ECD centres. oss Mkhambathini Local Task team is fully functional.
+FORUM PROGRAMME HIGHLIGHT Children's Forum Education and Skills Development Safety and Security launched a Men's Sector under the 2014 theme "From Peace in the Home to Peace in the World".
+Mkhambathini Municipality hosted the commemoration of the World Aids day for uMgungundlovu District under the theme "Zero Stigma, Zero discrimination". • A number of trainings and workshops were held during the year under review for Traditional healers and members of Ward Aids Committees. • The Municipality in partnership with SALGA donated the following to Letty Mkhize ECD centre: • Gas and gas stove • 8 tables and 25 chairs • A cattle and 3 large pots • 40 Sponges and 40 blankets • Educational material • Jojo water tank • Cleaning equipment • The municipality also procured crèche material for Ward 1 and 3 ECD centres. oss Mkhambathini Local Task team is fully functional.
 OSS stakeholders participated in the Public services volunteer week which is held annually in July to

 FORUM PROGRAMME HIGHLIGHT profile households with the aim of providing much needed interventions in partnership with other government departments and to commemorate the Mandela Day on 18 July.
-The highlights: • Ward 2 hosted the delegation from Gauteng Province to benchmark on OSS.
-Gender: Men Mkhambathini held a campaign on 16 Days of Activism and also launched a Men's Sector under the 2014 theme "From Peace in the home to Peace in the World" at Njobokazi in ward 4 Gender: Women Women empowerment dialogue was hosted by Mayor Cllr T.E Maphumulo to assist women with leadership and business skills SENIOR Golden games.
-Municipality Senior citizens participated in the District games golden games.
+The highlights: Ward 2 hosted the delegation from Gauteng Province to benchmark on OSS.
+Gender: Men Gender: Women Mkhambathini held a campaign on 16 Days of Activism and also launched a Men's Sector under the 2014 theme "From Peace in the home to Peace in the World" at Njobokazi in ward 4 Women empowerment dialogue was hosted by Mayor Cllr T.E Maphumulo to assist women with leadership and business skills SENIOR CITIZENS Golden games.
+Year-end function Municipality Senior citizens participated in the District games golden games.
 3 Senior citizens from Mkhambathini were selected to represent KZN team.
-CITIZENS Year-end function The municipality hosted Christmas party for the senior citizens at Nkanyezini in Ward 3.
-Elders were presented with scarfs, polar fleece and walking sticks.
+The municipality hosted Christmas party for the senior citizens at Nkanyezini in Ward 3.
+Elders were presented with scarfs, polar fleece